Danielsen Bill Would Allow Fine For Not Wearing Masks In Stores - The Franklin Reporter & Advocate

 A bill that would allow authorities to fine people who did not wear face masks in stores was voted out of a state Assembly committee on September 17.

-Township residents and state Assemblyman Joe Danielsen (D-17) was one of the bill’s co-sponsors.
+Township resident and state Assemblyman Joe Danielsen (D-17) was one of the bill’s co-sponsors.

 Under the bill (A-4453), an individual could be fined anywhere from $50 to $500 for entering or remaining in a New Jersey store without properly wearing a mask that covers both their nose and mouth if the store has signage indicating a mask requirement, according to a release about the measure.
 The bill’s stipulations would remain in effect for the duration of the public health emergency and state of emergency declared in Executive Order No. 103.